olafbielasik/UAVSharks/README.md

 - **Custom Properties:** Utilizes CSS variables for consistent color themes and easy customization.
 - **Animations:** Includes subtle animations (e.g., shake and pop effects) to enhance user interaction and feedback.

-### JavaScript Functionality
-- **Event-Driven Interactivity:**
-  Listeners handle various UI interactions, such as toggling search, cart, and navigation menus, filtering items in real time, and managing user sessions.
-- **Dynamic Cart Management:**
-  When an item is added to the cart, a new element is created and inserted into the DOM.
-The cart count is updated and animations provide visual feedback.
-- **Form Validations:**
-  Simple client-side validation for newsletter subscriptions, registration, and login forms ensures that inputs meet basic requirements before processing.

-## Project Structure